grandwazir/jekyll-plugin-site/getting_started.md

 BanHammer can export the names of all the players who have bans to the basic ban list.
 You can do this by using the following command: `/bh export`.

 *All active bans will be converted into permenant bans when exported.*

+## Database

+BanHammer uses the Bukkit persistance system.
+This means that you need to configure your bukkit.yml in your server directory with your database settings.
+Below are example bukkit.yml for MySQL and SQlite3.

+### MySQL

+This is an example configuration if you wanted to use MySQL.
+This assumes that it is hosted locally and you want your minecraft database to be minecraft_game.
+You will need to customise this for your own username and password.

+    database:
+        username: bukkit
+        isolation: SERIALIZABLE
+        driver: com.mysql.jdbc.Driver
+        password: walrus
+        url: jdbc:mysql://localhost:3306/minecraft_game

+If you get errors when setting this up make sure that you have given your user enough permissions to administrate the database and the database itself does actually exist.

+### SQlite3

+This is the default setting when you setup bukkit for the first time.
+It creates a sqlite database for each plugin that needs in the plugins data folder.
+For BanHammer this would be at plugins/BanHammer/BanHammer.db.
+You can change those folders by changing the settings below.

+    database:
+        username: bukkit
+        isolation: SERIALIZABLE
+        driver: org.sqlite.JDBC
+        password: walrus
+        url: jdbc:sqlite:{DIR}{NAME}.db

 ## Permissions